stevengharris/MarkupEditor/markupeditor-js/README.md

 # markupeditor-js

 This directory contains an npm project with a single dependency - _markupeditor-base_.
-Its purpose is to make it easy to coordinate development between the Swift MarkupEditor and the JavaScript code it depends on, which is in markupeditor-base.
+Its purpose is to make it easy to coordinate development between the Swift MarkupEditor and the JavaScript code it depends on, which is in [markupeditor-base](https://github.com/stevengharris/markupeditor-base).
 It will only be of interest to developers who need to work in the JavaScript code used by the Swift MarkupEditor.
 If you are a Swift developer who needs to debug into the JavaScript code, you can jump to the [discussion about that](#debugging).

 ## Background

 The MarkupEditor has some reasonable built-in mechanisms for customization.
 These mechanisms are intended to help avoid forking the repository just to get the presentation or behavior you need within your Swift app.
 For example, you can modify the contents and presentation in the MarkupToolbar, and you can override the callbacks made to your MarkupDelegate to customize behavior.
-You can add your own css and control the styling of the MarkupWKWebView, and you can load your own JavaScript scripts into it that you can invoke from Swift.
-These mechanisms are documented in the README in the expectation that many users will need them at some point.
+You can add your own CSS and control the styling of the MarkupWKWebView, and you can load your own JavaScript scripts into it that you can invoke from Swift.
+These mechanisms are documented in the [README](https://github.com/stevengharris/MarkupEditor/blob/main/README.md) in the expectation that many users will need them at some point.

 Some users will want to dig deeper or will need to change the JavaScript code that is modifying the document in the MarkupWKWebView as you edit.
 In earlier versions of the MarkupEditor, the answer was basically: fork the project and edit `Resources/markup.js`.
 The answer is no longer that simple because `Resources/markup.js` is now an artifact produced by building the [markupeditor-base](https://github.com/stevengharris/markupeditor-base) project.
 That project in turn uses the excellent [ProseMirror](https://prosemirror.net) for the heavy lifting of WYSIWYG editing behind the scenes.